sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 [^1]: "The Stream" is a kind of slot machine used to [hijack your mind](https://medium.com/swlh/how-technology-hijacks-peoples-minds-from-a-magician-and-google-s-design-ethicist-56d62ef5edf3).

-[^2]: `nofollow` links indicate the linked document is not endorsed by the author of this one, for example if it has no control over it, if it is a bad example or if there is commercial relationship between the two (sold link).
-This link type may be used by some search engines that use popularity ranking techniques.
+[^2]: `nofollow` links indicate the linked document is not endorsed by the author of the linking site.
+For example, if the author doesn't trust it, does not wish to pass authority, or if there is commercial relationship between the two, a link is more likely to be nofollowed. `nofollow` links play a role in the passage of authority and page rank in Search engine algorithms.